 Electrical System - The Dowagiac electrical system is over 50 years old, with a few upgrades made over the last 15 years to only certain areas of the campus.
-Five years ago we completed the much needed \$150,000 high voltage back feed loop on campus.
-Three years ago, the upgrading of the high voltage electrical feeds was completed for the last two buildings on campus.
-Two years ago, we completed the final phase of upgrading the fire alarm system to the Briegel Building which houses the College Administration offices, as well as additional classrooms.
-This past year, we replaced roofs and upgraded HVAC and ventilation systems in multiple areas throughout campus.
-We currently have plans to replace the boilers in two of our main classroom and administration buildings on the Dowagiac campus, along with replacing cooling towers and upgrading the fire system at our Niles Campus.

-h) Does the institution have an enterprise-wide energy plan?
+Six years ago we completed the much needed \$150,000 high voltage back feed loop on campus.
+Four years ago, the upgrading of the high voltage electrical feeds was completed for the last two buildings on campus.
+Three years ago, we completed the final phase of upgrading the fire alarm system to the Briegel Building which houses the College Administration offices, as well as additional classrooms.
+Two years ago, we replaced roofs and upgraded HVAC and ventilation systems in multiple areas throughout campus.
+This past year, we replaced the boilers in two of our main classroom and administration buildings on the Dowagiac campus, along with replacing cooling towers and upgrading the fire system at our Niles Campus.
+As mentioned earlier, we also self-funded a renovation of our gymnasium which included much needed ceiling repairs and installation of a new ADA compliant bleacher system. h) Does the institution have an enterprise-wide energy plan?
 What are its goals?
 Have energy audits been completed on all facilities, if not, what is the plan/timetable for completing such audits.

 Southwestern Michigan College had energy audits performed in 2007 and 2009 by the Retired Engineer Technical Assistance Program Assessment Team.
 In addition, the College had an energy audit performed by Ameresco in 2011.
 The goal of the College is to not only reduce operating expenses through energy efficiencies but also to use clean energy wherever possible.
 We have regularly replaced light fixtures throughout campus with new, higher energy efficient lighting, taking advantage of utility rebates offered as much as possible.
-Our Director of Facilities participated in a program with SEMCO this past year to assess and address potential additional energy savings across campus.
+Our Director of Facilities participated in a program with SEMCO two years ago to assess and address potential additional energy savings across campus.

-SMC has invested over \$60 million in new construction and renovation since 2008.
+SMC has invested significantly in new construction and renovation over the past 15 years increasing the value of our facilities by over \$80 Million since 2008.
 With every project the College has integrated energy efficiencies that have reduced the College's energy and maintenance cost of its facilities.
 This will continue to be a part of the design of all future renovation or new construction projects.